Sunday, February 14

 A spiritual fitness program

-And speaking of generous gifts and spiritual practices, what if we tithed for the six weeks of Lent?
+And speaking of generous gifts, as a spiritual practice, what if we tithed for the six weeks of Lent?
 At the end of the Lenten season, would we be able to look back and see God’s hand at work in the world, through our faithful giving?
 Would we see something of great wonder, even in the quiet wilderness of our own humble efforts?

 Who is Jesus, really?